Value Entanglement: Conflation Between Different Kinds of Good In (Some) Large Language Models: Results

-To test the relationship between Moral and Economic value representations, we performed similar analyses with the MoralEconomic68 stimulus set.
-We first verified that models' economic ratings without a moral context correspond to ground truth value .
-We obtained Likert scale ratings of the economic value of the individual objects in isolation (removed from moral sentences).
-Models showed strong correlations with ground truth price (\cref{figure_s3}; Qwen2.5 7B: \textit{r} = .78; Gemma-2 9B: \textit{r} = .76; Mistral-Small 24B: \textit{r} = .81;).
-However, when these objects were presented within the context of morally-valenced actions in the MoralEconomic68 sentences, economic ratings were highly correlated with moral ratings in GPT-3.5, Qwen2.5 7B, Gemma-2 9B, and Mistral-Small 24B models (\cref{figure_1}; GPT-3.5: \textit{r} = .45; Qwen2.5 7B: \textit{r} = .73; Gemma-2 9B: \textit{r} = .37; Mistral-Small 24B: \textit{r} = .25) but not in GPT-4o mini models (GPT-4o mini: r = .00) and much less correlated with ground truth economic ratings (Qwen2.5 7B: r = .24; Gemma-2 9B: r = .26; Mistral-Small 24B: r = .37).
-A 2-way ANOVA on binned data (3 levels of Morality and 4 levels of Economic value) confirmed that value ratings were influenced both by morality level and economic value level in GPT-3.5 (F(1,64) = 38.51, p < .001), Qwen2.5 7B (F(1,64) = 94.31, p < .001), Gemma-2 9B (F(1,64) = 14.61, p < .001), and Mistral-Small 24B (F(1,64) = 10.91, p < .01).
-Morality ratings, on the other hand, were influenced only by the morality level in GPT-3.5 (F(1,64) = 2244.83, p < .001), Qwen2.5 7B (F(1,64) = 770.43, p < .001), Gemma-2 9B (F(1,64) = 767.66, p < .001), and Mistral-Small 24B (F(1,64) = 3814.95, p < .001).
-Results are shown in \cref{figure_s2}.
-Thus, value entanglement extends beyond grammaticality: models conflate multiple orthogonal dimensions when providing ratings.
+A 2-way ANOVA on binned data (3 levels of Morality and 4 levels of Economic value) confirmed that Economic value ratings were influenced both by morality level and economic value level in Qwen2.5 7B (F(1,64) = 94.31, p < .001), Gemma-2 9B (F(1,64) = 14.61, p < .001), and Mistral-Small 24B (F(1,64) = 10.91, p < .01).
+Morality ratings, on the other hand, were influenced only by the morality level in Qwen2.5 7B (F(1,64) = 770.43, p < .001), Gemma-2 9B (F(1,64) = 767.66, p < .001), and Mistral-Small 24B (F(1,64) = 3814.95, p < .001).
+Complete results shown in \cref{figure_s2} and \cref{figure_s3}.
+Thus, value entanglement extends beyond grammaticality to multiple orthogonal kinds of value.